AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UniqueNameService/RegisterDefault.md

 UniqueNameService.RegisterDefault Method
 ========================================
-AutomationML 2.1 APIRegisters the default name for all CAEX objects with the provided element name.
+Registers the default name for all CAEX objects with the provided element name.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)